hovo1990/molmolpy/README.md

-molmolpy is a package for the analysis of molecular dynamics  and molecular docking simulations:
+molmolpy is a set of scripts for the analysis of molecular dynamics  and molecular docking simulations:
 So far it does not have an installer, so to use the scripts, add sys path with the appropriate absolute path of molmolpy module.